-Advanced Theatre students will be required to assist with the fall production at least one day a week after school and attend Tech Week rehearsals.
-Advanced Theatre students will audition and be cast in a play that will be presented in the Little Theatre in December and will go on to compete at STANJ and Thespian Festival in January.
+Students will audition and be cast in a play that will compete at the NJ Thespian Festival in January.
 In the spring semester, students will learn the elements of acting in short films as they prepare to compete in the Ten Day Film Challenge.
-Students will prepare a 15-20 minute Shakespearean scene to compete at the Shakesperience festival in May.
+Students will prepare a 15-20-minute Shakespearean scene to compete at the Shakesperience festival in May.
 Students will maintain a portfolio of contrasting monologues as they prepare to audition for various BFA Theatre programs.
-Students will have the opportunity to earn points to become members of the National Thespian Honors Society.
 This course meets the Visual and Performing Arts credit requirement for graduation.
 Upon completion of Master Scene Study and Performance, or by teacher recommendation, students may take Advanced Theatre for multiple years.